PrarthnaLuthra/PrarthnaLuthra/README.md

       {githubUser && (
         <p className="text-3xl text-[#A84DFF]">
           Hello World!
 It's {githubUser.name}, Thanks for dropping by, hope you find some of my work interesting.
-I love to learn new things everyday!
+I love to learn new things everyday !
         </p>
       )}
     </div>